-Figure 130.
+Figure 164.
 The page for adding a rule for IP filtering.

 Parameter Description General Settings Enable rule Move the switch to the right to enable the rule.
 Move the switch to the left to disable the rule.
 Name A name for the rule for easier identification.
 You can specify any name.
-Action Select an action for the rule.
-Allow: Allows packet transmission in accordance with the criteria specified by the rule.
-Deny: Denies packet transmission in accordance with the criteria specified by the rule.